-The article I speak of was published in April of this year.
-It analyzes several films, discovering “9/11 prophecy” symbolism that the author believes to be embedded within them.
-One of these films was Exorcist III, and as an aside, he/she mentions that there is a tableau of thumbtacked images on the bulletin board in the office of a character who turns out to be working in league with the demon-possessed killer in the movie.
+The film Exorcist III is amazingly replete with premonitory prophecies regarding both 9/11 and Pizzagate.
+Key to unlocking the mysteries of this film is the tableau of thumb-tacked images on the bulletin board displayed in the office of a character who turns out to be working in league with the demon-possessed killer in the movie.
 Among these are the picture from the Manly Hall book, and directly underneath that, the Liber Oz text.
 This is why the author combined the two images on his/her site.

 The author also noticed that the figure of the man bending backwards into an almost hogtied position in the image resembled the way in which Jeffrey Dahmer positioned one of his victims.
 This was several months before the Pizzagate scandal exploded, and it became broadly known that John Podesta’s brother Tony owned a statue — called the Arch of Hysteria — that had clearly been made to mimic the position of the Dahmer victim’s body.
 The author of the article then points out that Jeffrey Dahmer mentioned in court that part of the inspiration for the things he did was the film Exorcist III.